Let’s start with a harrowing statistic:

 Verbal Ability Review Tips and Tricks

 - Learn a new word a day.
 If you don’t mind receiving daily email newsletters, you can sign up at Oxford English Dictionary Word of the Day to receive your regular dose of new vocabulary words.
 On the other hand, if you prefer not to clutter your email with newsletters you don’t even have the time to open regularly, you can bookmark Dictionary.com Word of the Day instead and view the page whenever you have time.
-Aside from the word itself, which is oftentimes too obscure to be used in regular conversations, you should also take note of the root words and affixes so you can familiarize yourself with how words are formed and how related they are to each other.
+Aside from the word itself, which is oftentimes too obscure to be used in regular conversations, it would help if you also took note of the root words and affixes so you can familiarize yourself with how words are formed and how related they are to each other.
 Again, you’ll remember new words better if you use them in a sentence and write everything down in a lightweight notebook.
 This way, the new words will be stored in both your visual and kinesthetic memories, the latter being associated with the movements of your hands when writing.

-- If reading is more of a chore, you can also try other learning mediums you truly enjoy.
+- If reading is more of a chore, you can also try other learning mediums you genuinely enjoy.
 Remember, learning is more effective if you obtain it through something that interests you.
 Don’t force yourself to read a book if it bores you to tears.
 After all, you can also expand your vocabulary by watching your favorite foreign movies and TV series (don’t forget to turn on the English subtitles) or listening to mind-enriching podcasts.

 - Use creative techniques to study grammar and vocabulary more effectively.
 For example, you can use mental visualizations to associate an image or a movement with any word you want to memorize.
-If you look up the meaning of the word “append,” it means “add,” so you can simply imagine the double letter ‘p’ getting flipped over to remind yourself of its meaning.
+If you look up the meaning of the word “append,” it means “add,” so you can imagine the double letter ‘p’ getting flipped over to remind yourself of its meaning.
 You can also use mnemonic devices or flashcards created via free apps/online tools like Chegg Prep or Quizlet.
 Flashcards can also be made manually using index cards with both sides filled with bite-sized information that makes sense to you (e.g., a vocabulary word on one side and its meaning on the other side, or a rule in subject-verb agreement on one side and an example on the other side).

 - Instead of reading the whole passages in the Reading Comprehension section of the exam, it’s better to save more time by going straight to the question.
 After reading the question, go over to the specific part/s of the passage and skim-search for the answers.
 It’s easier to beat questions like this if you already know what you’re looking for.